svenssonjoel/svenssonjoel.github.com/pages/src/hil_test_stm32/index.md

 # Automated hardware in the loop testing with STM32F4-Discovery, OpenOCD and Expect

 [Cortex M. McGee](http://www.github.com/svenssonjoel/cortex_m_mcgee)
-is a collection of c functions for generation of 16 and 32bit thumb instructions.
-The goal is to provide a c function for each of the thumb1 and thumb2 opcodes.
+is a collection of C functions for generation of 16 and 32bit thumb instructions.
+The goal is to provide a C function for each of the thumb1 and thumb2 opcodes.
 As an example there is a function called `m0_add_imm8` that adds a 8bit immediate value to a register.